biellls/kedro_sql_poc/README.md

 ## Overview

-This project is inspired by DBT, build your pipelines with plain SQL with Jinja2 templates.
+This project is inspired by DBT, build your pipelines with plain SQL and Jinja2 templates.
 Reference any input DAG by just using `{{ ref('output_name') }}` or any source from the catalog with `{{ source('source_name') }}` inside the SQL template.

 ![Pipeline Visualization](docs/source/kedro_viz.png)